 Multi-Level or Sloped Gardens

-We’re afraid that if you have a garden with multiple levels or if you have a significant slope in your garden it will take more time to level for your play equipment.
-In this instance we’d recommend you speak with a landscaper because you may need sleeper or retaining walls to ensure the surface is level and secure.
+If you have a garden with multiple levels or if you have a significant slope in your garden it will require more time to level for your play equipment.
+In this instance we’d recommend you speak with a landscaper, who can advise on levelling play equipment.
+Because you may need sleeper or retaining walls to ensure the surface is level and secure.